Once you've decided to put your house on the market, choosing your estate agent is of utmost importance.

 There are a number of things to keep in mind when engaging an agent at this important juncture.
 You have to ask yourself if you are going to go the sole mandate route or if you are going to list your property with multiple estate agencies.
 Whatever you do, chances are you want to sell your house fairly quickly, therefore, you should engage the services of an agent or agents who are affiliated with an established agency that has a good footprint and can sell your house in the shortest time possible.

 Once you’ve selected an agent or agents, you can let them go about their business.
 Let them come and take photos of your property and fly drones above it to capture different angles if that’s their thing.
-The relevant graphics should be posted to their agency website as well as all the big name property websites along with a good, accurate property description within days of viewing your property.
+The relevant graphics should be posted to their agency website as well as all the Private Property website along with a good, accurate property description within days of viewing your property.
 Your property should also appear in all the relevant print property publications within a short space of time.

 Your agent/s should also arrange a show day or special viewing sessions within weeks of meeting with you.
 If you’re lucky you will get an offer the first time you open your property to the public.
 Regardless, your agent/s should be able to provide you with the details of all the people who came to look at the house and what their feedback was.
 That way you will be able to gauge whether or not your house is priced correctly or if there is something you could do to entice buyers.